Supported Platform: Linux® only.

 From the directory

-execute the shell script <matlabroot>
+execute the shell script <matlabroot>/bingeneratesparkjcpath.
+For

 example: